Regression Based Expected Shortfall Backtesting: Monte-Carlo Simulations

-(1) Overall, the bivariate and intercept ESR tests perform similar and in four out of the five considered designs, their performance is superior compared to the general CC and both ER backtesting approaches. (\Cref{fig:mc2_rejection_rates_1,fig:mc2_rejection_rates_2,fig:mc2_rejection_rates_3,fig:mc2_rejection_rates_5}).
+(1) Overall, the Strict and Auxiliary ESR tests perform almost indistinguishable and in four out of the five considered designs, their performance is superior compared to the general CC and both ER backtesting approaches. (\Cref{fig:mc2_rejection_rates_1,fig:mc2_rejection_rates_2,fig:mc2_rejection_rates_3,fig:mc2_rejection_rates_5}).
 The ESR backtests outperform the competitors especially when we misspecify the volatility dynamics of the underlying GARCH process (\Cref{fig:mc2_rejection_rates_1,fig:mc2_rejection_rates_2,fig:mc2_rejection_rates_3}).
-This shows that, in contrast to the existing approaches, our new ESR backtests can be used to detect misspecifications in the dynamics used to construct the ES forecasts which go beyond level shifts.
+This shows that, in contrast to the existing approaches, our ESR backtests can be used to detect misspecifications in the dynamics used to construct the ES forecasts which go beyond level shifts.

-(2) The application of the bootstrap for our ESR tests mainly affects the empirical sizes whereas the empirical size-adjusted power of the asymptotic and the bootstrap ESR tests is similar throughout all designs.

-(3) The two ER tests (and the general CC test that is constructed to be similar to the ER backtest) cannot discriminate between forecasts for the VaR and ES issued through misspecified volatility processes (\Cref{fig:mc2_rejection_rates_1,fig:mc2_rejection_rates_2,fig:mc2_rejection_rates_3}) and through misspecified probability levels $\tilde{\tau} \neq \tau$ (\Cref{fig:mc2_rejection_rates_5}).
-This confirms the theoretical results discussed in \Cref{sec:er_test} that these backtests only reject misspecifications which affect the relation (distance) between the VaR and ES forecasts.
-In contrast, these backtests perform well in the case of misspecified tails of the residual distribution, which affects the relative distance between the VaR and ES forecasts (\Cref{fig:mc2_rejection_rates_4}).
+(2) The two ER tests (and the general CC test that is constructed to be similar to the ER backtest) can hardly discriminate between forecasts for the VaR and ES issued through misspecified volatility processes (\Cref{fig:mc2_rejection_rates_1,fig:mc2_rejection_rates_2,fig:mc2_rejection_rates_3}) and through misspecified probability levels $\tilde{\tau} \neq \tau$ (\Cref{fig:mc2_rejection_rates_5}).
+This confirms the theoretical results discussed in Section \ref{sec:er_test} in Appendix \ref{sec:existing_backtests} that these backtests only reject misspecifications which affect the relation (distance) between the VaR and ES forecasts.
+In contrast, these backtests perform well in the case of misspecified tails of the residual distribution, which particularly affects the relative distance between the VaR and ES forecasts (\Cref{fig:mc2_rejection_rates_4}).
 If these backtests would be used by the regulatory authorities, banks could submit joint VaR and ES forecasts for some level $\tilde{\tau} > \tau$ or some (too small) volatility process in order to minimize their capital requirements without facing the risk of being detected by these backtests.
-In comparison, our intercept ESR backtest which is similar to the ER backtests by construction is clearly able to identify these misspecified probability levels.
+In comparison, our Intercept ESR backtest which is similar to the ER backtests by construction is clearly able to identify these misspecified probability levels.